tars/tars-cli/docs/en/commands.md

 # Adds Module "sidebar" with all files and folders
 tars add-module sidebar --full

+# Adds Module "sidebar" which is based on _template
+tars add-module sidebar --template

 # Adds in modules empty folder named "sidebar"
 tars add-module sidebar -e -b -a -d -i